tarantool/ansible-cartridge/examples/getting-started-app/README.md

 Application code would be placed in `/usr/share/tarantool/${app-name}` directory.
 If you use Tarantool Enterprise, `tarantool` and `tarantoolctl` binaries would be delivered with package and placed there too.
+Otherwise, you need to install Tarantool package manually.

-To start instances as systemd services package contains `/etc/systemd/system/${app-name}.service` and `/etc/systemd/system/{app-name}@.service` [systemd unit files](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files).
+Package also contains `/etc/systemd/system/${app-name}.service` and `/etc/systemd/system/{app-name}@.service` [systemd unit files](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files).

-### Configuring instances
+### Instances start

-Cartridge applications use [`cartridge.argparse`](https://www.tarantool.io/en/rocks/cartridge/1.0/modules/cartridge.argparse/) module to parse parameters.
-This module allows to parse arguments from configuration files placed in `/etc/tarantool/conf.d/` directory.

 When you call `systemctl start getting-started-app@storage-1` systemd starts `storage-1` instance of `getting-started-app` service (see [systemd template units](https://fedoramagazine.org/systemd-template-unit-files/)).
-This instance would find it's configuration across all `/etc/tarantool/conf.d/*` yaml files sections.
+This instance would look for it's configuration across all `/etc/tarantool/conf.d/*` yaml files sections.

-See [TODO] section for configuration example.
+See [documentation](https://www.tarantool.io/en/doc/2.2/book/cartridge/cartridge_dev/#configuring-instances) for instances configuration details.

 ### Cluster configuration

-After instances start you need to set up cluster topology, manage auth parameters, browse application config, enable automatic failover and bootstrap vshard.
+After instances was started you need to set up cluster topology, manage auth parameters, browse application config, enable automatic failover and bootstrap vshard.
-All of this actions can be performed using instances WebUI or `cartridge` module.
+All of this actions can be performed using cluster WebUI or `cartridge` module.
-To use `cartridge` module you can connect to instance console using socket:
+To use `cartridge` Lua module you can connect to instance console using socket:

 ```bash
 $ tarantoolctl connect /var/run/tarantool/getting-started-app.storage-1.control